syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 WParagraph paragraph = bodyItemEntity as WParagraph;

-//Check for particular style name and remove the paragraph from DOM
+//Checks for particular style name and removes the paragraph from DOM

 if (paragraph.StyleName == "MyStyle")